wille179-v2/Planet-Prismaris/README.md

 ### Technology Rewards:
+- Thermal Flux Furnace - An upgraded version of the crystal separator that can also smelt traditional resources.
+Has an innate 25% productivity bonus and a hefty 6 module slots, but is powered by heat rather than electricity.
+- Electric heater - For when you need heat in a large area and don't want to deal with fuel.
+It can't get hot enough to boil water in a heat exchanger.
 - Chronocycler - A unique "Multi-phase building," comes in four variants.
 Uses Void Essence as a liquid fuel.
 All work similar to Fulgora's recycler, but with a twist:
 	- Unconfigured Chronocycler - The base item.
 It cannot be placed as a building and instead serves as an intermediate part for all other chronocyclers.
 All other chronocyclers eventually spoil back into this form after one hour.
 	- Reversal Chronocycler - Works like a normal recycler, but has an innate quality and productivity bonus at the cost of being slightly slower.
 It is also capable of recycling Prismaris's unique items.